Psilocybin and the brain

 Normal role

-The corpus callosum is a thick bundle of nerve fibres connecting the left and right hemispheres of the brain.
-This structure allows the hemispheres of the brain to constantly exchange information and complement each other's functions.
-The left hemisphere, which is often more heavily involved in language and analytical thinking, is thus coordinated with the right hemisphere, which is instead more specialised in creativity, intuition and holistic perception.
-The corpus callosum thus ensures that reason and feeling, logic and imagination, do not function separately from each other but are woven together into a fluid whole.
+The corpus callosum is a thick bundle of nerve fibers that connects the left and right hemispheres of the brain.
+This structure allows the two hemispheres to continuously exchange information and complement each other's functions.
+The left hemisphere, often more involved in language and analytical thinking, is thus coordinated with the right hemisphere, which specializes more in creativity, intuition, and holistic perception.
+The corpus callosum thus ensures that reason and emotion, logic and imagination, do not function separately but are interwoven into a seamless whole.

 Receptor density

-Although the fibres themselves do not contain receptors, the connected cortex areas are rich in 5-HT₂A.
+Although the fibers themselves do not contain receptors, the connected cortex areas are rich in 5-HT₂A.

 Effect of psilocin

 Under psilocin, interhemispheric communication increases.
-People experience this as a fusion of reason and feeling, or images directly linked to language and meaning.
+People experience this as a merging of reason and emotion, or as images directly connected to language and meaning.

 Side effects

-This increased integration creates creative insights that make both logical and emotional sense - a rare synergy that is often experienced as "revelation".
+This increased integration creates creative insights that make both logical and emotional sense – a rare synergy often experienced as a “revelation.”.

 Cerebellum